Aresenka/2pizza/README.md

 ## Yay!

-This is my first version of my first laravel+react-based app!
+This is my first laravel+react-based app!
-It is plenty things to do, but it is ready to be commited, so...
-I'm glad to introduce you the fake pizzeria site!
+It is fake pizzeria app, where you can order some meals and manage orders as admin.
+It would be more feauters after couple of moths ;)

 This is libraries I've used: